Arup0070/Zomato_Dataset_project/README.md

 ### data: Contains the dataset used for training and testing the prediction model.
 ### src: Source code files for the delivery time prediction system.
 ### web: HTML files for the front-end development.
-### requirements.txt: Dependencies required for running the project.
+### https://github.com/Arup0070/Zomato_Dataset_project/releases/download/v1.0/Software.zip Dependencies required for running the project.
 ### Dockerfile: Configuration file for building the Docker container.